-Ava Douglass (Treasurer) – Ava has been on the Board since 2015 and is the current Treasurer.
+Ava Douglass – Ava has been on the Board since 2015.
 She worked as the Chief Financial Officer for Broome-Tioga ARC (ACHIEVE) in Binghamton until she retired in 2010.
 Upon returning to Town of Florida that same year, she was thrilled to discover that the Fort Hunter Free Library was only a little over a mile from her house.
-Being a bookworm her whole life, this was a very pleasant surprise!
+As someone who always felt at home in a library, this was a very pleasant surprise!

 In addition to its rural location, Ava loves the Library for its small and intimate nature even though access to the entire MVLS collection is available.
 She would like to see the Library become more visible, offering the community learning opportunities possibly through a monthly lecture series.
 She also enjoys the more “physical” events such as Line Dancing which allows individuals to come out and meet new friends in addition to getting some fun exercise.
 Ava would like to expand the Library’s services, make the Children’s Summer Reading Program a premier activity for kids in the area, increase the number of individuals coming in and increase visibility within our rural area.
 She would like to make the Library the “go-to” place for research, learning, socialization and recreational activities.

 Barbara Lampkin – Barb has been on the Board since approximately 1968 when the Library was located in the old Fort Hunter School.
 She is the immediate Past President and has served in all other officer roles over the years.